stephenwan/jquery-json-editable/README.md

 # jQuery Plugin for JSON Value Input

 This is a light-weight jQuery plugin to facilitate editing JSON values inside HTML forms.

-When applied to a text input field with JSON value, it will destructure the JSON and spawn a collection of extra input fields as JSON leaf-nodes to contain the strings, through which the JSON value in the original field can be modified.
-These input fields with their affiliated control buttons provide an easy and complete way for editing the JSON value inside HTML forms.
+When applied to a text input field with JSON value, it will destructure the JSON and dynamically spawn a collection of input boxes as the leaf-nodes containing strings to represent the JSON value.
+These fields together with a set of affiliated control buttons provide an easy and complete way for editing the JSON value inside HTML forms.

 For a simpler implementation that is capable of editing key-value-like JSON value without nesting, please use [jquery-kv-json-input](https://github.com/whuhacker/jquery-kv-json-input) instead.